opentext-idol/java-idol-indexing-api/src/site/markdown/index.md

         <version>3.0.0</version>
     </dependency>

 The primary means of interaction is the IndexingService.
-An IndexingImpl can either be created with the host and index port for an IDOL server, or the executeAction method must be called with a host and port each time.
+An IndexingServiceImpl can either be created with the host and index port for an IDOL server, or the executeAction method must be called with a host and port each time.

     final IndexingService indexingService = new IndexingServiceImpl(